rmaicle/latex-templates/doc-guide/06_markdown.md

 However, as of last testing, source code files could only be included from the same directory as the source markdown files.

-The caption here may be formatted using LaTeX commands like `\texttt` to make it a teletype text.
+The caption partial text may be formatted using LaTeX command `\texttt{}` to render it as a teletype text.

 ~~~{style=syntax}
 \lstinputlisting[options]{file}